BlockDevsUnited/RSK-Tutorial/README.md

 This lets us use the ethersjs javascript library to interact with RSK.
 RSK is compatible with the Ethereum virtual machine so ethersjs works like a charm.

 * In index.js, define a new contract and contractAddress and contractABI.
-Use your deployed contract for the contract address. and paste your contractABI
+Use your deployed contract for the contract address (in quotes). and paste your contractABI
 ```
 let contract
 let contractAddress = 0x00YourContractAddress